ColinDuquesnoy/QDarkStyleSheet/CONTRIBUTING.rst

 -  Names: from basic form to specific, so they keep grouped.
 Ex.: arrow\_left, arrow\_up.

-Some example are given below for the horizontal Handle, Minimize, and checked Checkbox.
+Some examples are given below for the horizontal Handle, Minimize, and checked Checkbox.

 .. raw:: html